3rd Friern Barnet

 On the 21st February 1965 the aforementioned 30th anniversary church service took place followed by a reunion social during which Melita received her medal.
 The Group’s new flag, with the name 3rd Friern Barnet replacing 199th North London, was also dedicated during the service by the Rev. B Thackeray, the founder of the Group.

-At the District Cross Country in March the Scouts won the Pulham Shield while the Senior Scouts finished 3rd and in the race for those over 17 ½ they finished 2nd.
+At the District Cross Country in March the Scouts won the Pulham Shield while the Senior Scouts finished 3rd and in the race for those over 17½ they finished 2nd.

 At the end of March, the first census since the Group’s change of name revealed that there were 12 Cubs, 22 Scouts, 7 Senior Scouts and 7 Rovers.
+The Rover Crew, having been formed by Cyril Derbyshire with some of the older boys that were too old for the Scout Section, only continued until the Advance Party Report and the introduction of Venture Scouts a couple of years later.

-There are only two other pieces of information that relate to 1965, the first being that Peter Hagger became an Assistant Cub Master, having been an instructor for 2 years and secondly that it was about this time that the Group considered building a new hut to replace the old one they had used since their formation.
+There are only two other pieces of information that relate to 1965, the first being that Peter Hagger became an Assistant Cub Master, having been an instructor for 2 years and secondly that it was about this time that the Group considered building a new hut to replace the old one that they had used since their formation.

 More to follow.